Friday-sunday, October 15-17, 2021 (online)

 After careful consideration of the ever-evolving situation surrounding the ongoing pandemic, the ALTA staff, Board, and Conference Committee have determined to hold the 2021 ALTA conference jointly online and in person.
 Conference events will take place throughout the fall in partnership with the University of Arizona College of Humanities, including online pitch sessions in September, online multilingual workshops in October, an online weekend on October 15-17, and an in-person weekend on November 11-13 in Tucson, AZ.

-Additionally, in-person seminars and roundtables will be capped at 10 participants for the purpose of social distancing.
 We greatly appreciate your patience as we navigate the circumstances of this year, and hope you will join us this fall in whatever way it makes sense for you.

 Multilingual workshops are small groups of translators who meet with an established translator to discuss brief translations circulated to the group beforehand.
 Confirmed workshop leaders include Jennifer Croft, William Gregory, Katrine Øgaard Jensen, Daniel Hahn, and Kareem James Abu-Zeid, among others!
 Pitch sessions are 7-minute one-on-one meetings with editors of literary translation magazines and journals, during which the translator may pitch a project for possible publication.
 Confirmed publications include: Archipelago Books, Deep Vellum, Graywolf Press, New Directions, The Paris Review, and Wave Books.
+Pitch session signups are now unlimited for those who register at this level!

 The virtual conference will include seminars and roundtables proposed by members, bilingual readings, special programming including professional development sessions, the ALTA Awards ceremony, and the Mentorship Program and Travel Fellows Readings, and more.